Skip to content

 • At least 30 minutes before the bread is ready to bake, preheat the oven to 350° F.

 • When the dough is ready to go into the oven, brush it with the reserved egg white, then sprinkle on the sliced almonds.
-Using a scissors, snip two lines in the shape of a cross on the top of the dough.
+Using a scissors, snip two lines in the shape of a cross on the top of the dough about an inch deep.
 Immediately put the bread into the oven, still on the parchment paper.
 Bake until golden brown, about 40 to 45 minutes.
 Use the instant read thermometer to test if the bread is done.
 It should read around 200℉.

 • Remove the bread from the oven and place it on rack until completely cool before slicing.